 Co-located with AWWA/WEF Utility Management Conference

 Price includes registration to all three (3) workshops, for two (2) individuals from each organization.
-The intent is that the same two individuals attend all three workshops.
+The same two individuals attend all three workshops.
 Full-conference admission to The Utility Management Conference for both individuals is also included.
 Additional individuals may attend the TAG program for an additional fee.

 TAG Program - includes two individuals for all three workshops